GM CEO Barra joins talks; deal to end strike may be near

-DETROIT - General Motors CEO Mary Barra joined negotiators at the bargaining table, an indication that a deal may be near to end a monthlong strike by members of the United Auto Workers union that has paralyzed its factories.
+DETROIT - General Motors CEO Mary Barra joined negotiators at the bargaining table, an indication that a deal may be near to end a monthlong strike by the United Auto Workers union that has paralyzed the company's factories.

-Barra and GM President Mark Reuss were in the bargaining room early Tuesday, a person briefed on the talks said.
-But it was not clear if they remained in negotiations, said the person, who didn't want to be identified because the talks are confidential.
+Barra and GM President Mark Reuss were in the bargaining room early Tuesday, a person briefed on the talks said, but they left later in the morning as committees began work on specific contract language.
+The person didn't want to be identified because the talks are confidential.

 The appearance of two key executives is a strong sign that bargainers are closing in on a contract agreement that would end the strike, which began on Sept.
 16.